sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Get structured data from a bank statement
 ===

 Let's get started with Sensible Instruct!
 Sensible Instruct makes it easy to specify the data you want to extract from documents.
-If you can chat with an AI bot, then you can configure document extractions.

  In this tutorial, you'll: